elves/elvish/website/ref/builtin.md

 ```

 There are some cases where the result is exact despite the use of inexact
 arguments or non-exactness-preserving commands.
-For example, the `math:sin`
-command is usually not exactness-preserving, but it outputs an exact 0 when the
-argument is an exact 0.
-Such cases are documented in their respective commands.
+Such cases are always documented
+in their respective commands.

 ## Predicates